 Graphs can be either 'directed' or 'undirected', but in this article we don't need to use 'undirected graphs'.

-Classes are something as 'objects blueprints', a part of application's static resources.
+Classes are 'objects blueprints', a part of application's static resources.

 After Classes are written & ready, objects can be created.